tidymodels/recipes/tests/testthat/_snaps/ns.md

       predictor: 10

       -- Operations
-      * Natural splines on: disp, wt
+      * Natural splines on: disp and wt

 ---